Learning Fitness Functions for Machine Programming

 The search process begins with a set $\Phi^0$ of $|\Phi^0|=T$ randomly generated programs.
-If an equivalent program to the target program $P^t$ is found, the search process stops.
-Otherwise, the genes are ranked using a learned fitness function.
+If a program equivalent to the target program $P^t$ is found, the search process stops.
+Otherwise, the genes are ranked using a learned NN-FF.
 A small percentage (e.g., 20\%) of the top graded genes in $\Phi^j$ are passed in an unmodified fashion to the next generation $\Phi^{j+1}$ for the next evolutionary phase.
-This guarantees some of the top graded genes are identically preserved, aiding in forward progress guarantees.
-The remaining genes for the new generation $\Phi^{j+1}$ are created through crossover or mutation with some probability.
+This guarantees that some of the top graded genes are identically preserved, aiding in forward progress guarantees.
+The remaining genes of the new generation $\Phi^{j+1}$ are created through crossover or mutation with some probability.
 For crossover, two genes from $\Phi^j$ are selected using the Roulette Wheel algorithm with the crossover point selected randomly~\cite{Goldberg:1989:awlp}.
-For mutation, one gene is Roulette Wheel selected and the mutation point $k$ in that gene is selected randomly.
+For mutation, one gene is Roulette Wheel selected and the mutation point $k$ in that gene is selected based on the same learned NN-FF.
 The selected value $z_k$ is mutated to some other random value $z'$ such that $z' \in \vocab{}$ and $z'\ne z_k$.

-Sometimes, crossovers and mutations can lead to a new gene with dead code (see Section ~\ref{dead_code_elimination}).
+Crossovers and mutations can occasionally lead to a new gene with dead code.
+To address this issue, we eliminate dead code.
+Dead code elimination (DCE) is a classic compiler technique to remove code from a program that has no effect on the program's output~\cite{Debray:2000:acm}.
+Dead code is possible in our list DSL if the output of a statement is never used.
+We implemented DCE in \scheme\ by tracking the input/output dependencies between statements and eliminating those statements whose outputs are never used. \scheme\ uses DCE during candidate program generation and during crossover/mutation to ensure that the effective length of the program is not less than the target program length due to the presence of dead code.
 If dead code is present, we repeat crossover and mutation until a gene without dead code is produced.